Things to Do in Genting: New Attractions, Experiences, and More!

 As you can guess from the name, you’ll find plenty of renowned global brands here, from Michael Kors and Coach, to Kate Spade, as well as some local artisanal brands.
 What’s even better is that there always seems to be a sale ongoing, so you’re bound to find plenty of awesome deals!

-3. Treat yourself to a fresh cup of coffee
+2. Treat yourself to a cup of coffee with a majestic view

 It’s not that it has a special menu or anything.
 Rather, it’s the alluring mountain views it offers, punctuated by misty clouds.
 In fact, it’s known as the most unique Starbucks outlet in Malaysia!
 That’s because of its unique architecture that blends into the overall aesthetics of another popular attraction in Genting: the Chin Swee Caves Temple